Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 >
 > Use the `ServerEvent.tag('worldgen/placed_feature', ...)` event to add/remove entries from the correct tag
 >
-> Each example has a demonstration of this that uses the appropriate tag for the example
+> Each example has a demonstration of this that uses the appropriate tag for the type it cooresponds to

 ## Geodes